Four Lessons from 22 Years of Facilitation Practice

 For more fun facts on the history of facilitation, please download this PDF.
 It is incomplete but it gives us a good sense of some of the amazing work that has gone on in this beautiful, still developing field.

-Or, join us for the Environmental Scanning course December 14, 2017.
+Or, take the 1-day course, ToP Approaches to Environmental Scanning at a location near you.
 Ten brilliant ways to help a group learn from the past and present to determine what must come next in their future.
 As you might sense from this blog story, it’s fulfilling to realize we do survive difficult decisions and/or events.
 It gives us exactly the right experience to undertake the changes needed ahead.
 I highly recommend learning how to apply these types of reflection and planning tools in your personal or business life and in the organizations you serve.